 Applying the cream or lotion

-To prevent reinfection, all members of your household and any close contacts, including recent sexual partners (see diagnosing scabies for further details), should be treated at the same time as you, even if they don't have any symptoms.
+To prevent reinfection, all members of your household and any close contacts, including recent sexual partners, should be treated at the same time as you, even if they don't have any symptoms.

 The cream or lotion should be applied to the skin of all of your body, except your head.
 Before you apply it, make sure your skin is cool and dry.
 Don't apply it after having a hot bath.